Bruno Gama: Dnipro

-On 20 August 2013, following Deportivo's relegation, Gama moved teams and countries again, joining FC Dnipro Dnipropetrovsk on a three-year contract.
+On 20 August 2013, following Deportivo's relegation, Gama moved teams and countries again, joining FC Dnipro on a three-year contract.
 On 13 September of the following year, he scored a hat-trick in a 5–2 win at FC Metalist Kharkiv.

-Gama made 16 appearances – all rounds included – to help his team reach the final of the 2015 Europa League against Sevilla FC, being an unused substitute in the 2–3 loss in Warsaw.
+Gama made 16 appearances – all rounds included – to help his team to reach the final of the 2015 Europa League against Sevilla FC, being an unused substitute in the 3–2 loss in Warsaw.

 Alcorcón

-On 17 February 2018, after a further two top-flight seasons with Deportivo, free agent Gama signed a short-term deal with AD Alcorcón.
+On 17 February 2018, after a further two top-flight seasons with Deportivo, the free agent Gama signed a short-term deal with AD Alcorcón.
 He scored his only goal for the latter on 3 June, helping the hosts defeat CF Reus Deportiu 3–0.

 Aris

 On 10 August 2018, Gama joined Aris Thessaloniki F.C. on a two-year contract for an undisclosed fee.
 Seventeen days later, in his Super League Greece debut, he scored in a 3–0 away win against PAS Lamia 1964.

-Gama netted a career-best 12 goals in his second season, as the team from Thessaloniki came fifth and qualified for the Europa League; this included a brace on 6 June 2020 in a 3–1 home victory over OFI Crete FC.
+Gama netted a career-best 12 goals in his second season, as the team came fifth and qualified for the Europa League; this included a brace on 6 June 2020 in a 3–1 home victory over OFI Crete FC.
 He subsequently extended his contract for two more years.

-On 6 March 2022, in his 100th league appearance for the club, Gama closed the 2–1 defeat of Olympiakos F.C. at the Kleanthis Vikelidis Stadium, breaking the champions' undefeated streak after 25 games.
+On 6 March 2022, in his 100th league appearance for the club, Gama closed the 2–1 defeat of Olympiacos F.C. at the Kleanthis Vikelidis Stadium, breaking the champions' undefeated streak after 25 games.